Danilop95/Proxmox-Enhanced-Configuration-Utility/README.md

 ## Usage

 ⚙️To execute the script directly, you can use the following command on your Proxmox server⚙️
+> ⚠️**Note**⚠️
+> The command `bash <(curl -s URL-of-script)` relies on features specific to Linux systems and the Bash shell.
+This command will not work on systems that are not compatible with Bash or Curl.
+>
+> Please be aware that using this command requires an internet connection to download the script from GitHub.
+If you are working in an offline environment, you will need to download the scripts beforehand and run them directly from your local system.

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/Danilop95/Proxmox-local/main/Configurador.sh)